MultiCraft/repixture/mods/rp_door/API.md

     * `selection_box_top`: Custom selection box table for top door segment (optional)
     * `selection_box_bottom`: Custom selection box table for bottom door segment (optional)

+### `door.init_segment(pos, is_open)`
+This initializes a door segment to set the correct internal state.

+You only need this function is the door segment was generated procedurally (e.g. via VManip or a schematic).
+Doors placed by the player don't need this function.

+This currently sets the correct hinge state which is required for this mod to know about the open/close state.

+* `pos`: Position of door segment
+* `is_open`: (optional) `true` if this door segment is open, `false` otherwise (default: `false`)